rickypc/robotframework-extendedselenium2library/README.rst

 to control the web browser with additional AngularJS_ support.

-It leverages Selenium2Library_ internally to provide AngularJS_ synchronization support, deliver keywords enhancement, and strive for a seamless migration from Selenium2Library_.
+It leverages Selenium2Library_ internally to provide AngularJS_ synchronization support, AngularJS_ locators support, deliver keywords enhancement, and strive for a seamless migration from Selenium2Library_.

 More information about this library can be found in the `Keyword Documentation`_.